Nauman Mehmood: Biography

 Raja Nauman Mahmood hails from Rawalpindi, where he lived in Shaheed Army Officers Colony, Sabzazar.
 He went to St. Mary's Academy Lalazar.
 Mahmood was commissioned in the Pakistan Army on 11 September 1987.
 He graduated from the Pakistan Command and Staff College, Command and Staff College, Egypt and the National Defence University, Islamabad.

-As an instructor, he was appointed as chief instructor, senior instructor and instructor class A at the Command and Staff College.
+As an instructor, he was appointed as chief instructor, senior instructor and instructor class A at Command and Staff College.
+He has also commanded 2Ak Brigade situated at Rawalakot.

 Belonging to the Baloch Regiment, he was promoted to the rank of lieutenant general in April 2019.
 He was subsequently appointed as commander of the XI Corps in December 2019 until he was preceded by Lieutenant General Faiz Hameed on 23 November 2021.